Generic Name: vismodegib (VIS moe DEG ib)

 How should I take Erivedge?

 Take Erivedge exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Erivedge is usually taken once per day.
 You may take the medicine with or without food.

 Do not crush, chew, break, or open a capsule.
-Swallow it whole.
+Swallow the capsule whole.

 Store at room temperature away from moisture and heat.